Sakib1418/Benchmarking-Enzyme-Classifiers/visualization/README.md

-This is the readme file for visualization workflow
+#Steps for running the visualization workflow

 1. Download the uniprot data from this link - https://drive.google.com/file/d/1kqYIoPYGLH-5oqKP9QI8y_ZOlnv3uHPg/view?usp=sharing
 2. Extract the folders inside in this directory.